-At 33, Filippo Inzaghi won his second Champions League with Milan, scoring twice in the final.
+At 33, Filippo Inzaghi won his second Champions League with Milan, scoring two goals in the final.
 He was mostly crap that year.

 Over the course of the 2006-07 season, Filippo Inzaghi was looking a little rusty.
 At 33 years old, playing as the decorative star atop Milan’s famous ‘Christmas tree’ formation, the World Cup-winning striker was, for once, failing to shine.

 After scoring against Lazio on the opening day of the season, Inzaghi soon found himself in the midst of a long drought, not scoring his next Serie A goal until late January.

 He didn’t get away with it, either.
 The loss of form saw manager Carlo Ancelotti turn instead to more potent alternatives such as the 24-year-old Alberto Gilardino and, in the latter half of the season, to a burly but still lethal Ronaldo.

 Despite the performances of Kaká at his peak, Inzaghi’s slump and other factors contributed to a dangerous slide down the Serie A table in the autumn of 2006.

 By Christmas, the club found itself in 13th position and in desperate need of a hard reset.
 Had the players not been shipped off for a much-needed pampering session in Malta, they might have fallen further still.